Automattic/custom-metadata/README.md

 This code-only developer WordPress plugin allows you to add custom fields to your object types (post, pages, custom post types, users)

 NOTE: This is a WordPress Plugin.
-We will sync changes between github and the [WordPress.org plugin repository](http://wordpress.org/extend/plugins/custom-metadata/).
+We sync changes between github and the [WordPress.org plugin repository](http://wordpress.org/extend/plugins/custom-metadata/).
+Why?
+Because collaboration is made much easier on github :)

 # Installation